 The bedroom is a place to sleep.
-The bedroom is a place to wake up and get dressed.
+It’s also a place to wake up, crack open your bedroom windows and get ready for the day.
 There’s little else a bedroom is for while we’re staying safe for work, but you still break all the unwritten rules of the bedroom and conduct your daily duties in there.
 It’s twisting your melon, man.
-Here’s what & why.
+Here’s what and why.

 The 5 Worst things People do in the Bedroom